Emergency Fund Calculator: Find Out Your Ideal Safety Net

 Although you can quickly access your money, ideally, you park it there for an extended period.

 Since savings accounts do not offer very high-interest rates, an index fund typically will earn you a higher return on your investment.
 Over the long haul, the difference can add up.

 You should expect to pay fees associated with having an index fund, but these fees are lower than hiring a fund manager or financial advisor.

 If you're fortunate to have a large amount of money saved in your emergency fund, you might even qualify for lower fees.

 Money market funds

-A money market fund is a fixed income mutual fund that is low-risk and can be quickly accessed in case of an emergency.
+A money market fund is a low-risk, fixed-income mutual fund that can be quickly accessed in case of an emergency.

-It may offer a higher return than some savings accounts, depending on the specific fund.
+Depending on the specific fund, it may offer a higher return than some savings accounts.